syncfusion-content/windowsforms-docs/WindowsForms/Classic/DataBoundGrid/How-To/How-to-Change-the-Look-of-a-Columns-Border.md

 documentation: ug
 ---

 # Look of a Columns Border in DataBoundGrid

+This page explains How to Change the Look of a Column's Border and more details.

+## How to Change the Look of a Column's Border

 You can use the Borders property of GridStyleInfo to change the style and appearance of grid cell's border.
 Each border side of the cell can be configured individually with GridBorder value.
 There is BorderMargins property to control the margins on all four sides.
 In GridDataBoundGrid, you can set style properties column by column using GridDataBoundGrid.GridBoundColumns or GridDataBoundGrid.Binder.InternalColumns depending upon whether you had explicitly added GridBoundColumns or not.

-## How to Change the Look of a Column's Border

-This page explains about How to Change the Look of a Column's Border and more details.

 {% tabs %}
 {% highlight c# %}